What goes into the cost of something? We’re used to thinking of cost as a one-time thing. You buy it, you own it, and that’s it.

 - How much do I run my furnace?
 If you’re only running the system for a couple months out of the year, the math we did above will look very different for you.
 Conversely, if you’re in a cold climate and are using it for 7-8 months of the year, a good furnace is an even bigger necessity.

 - What are my energy bills like compared to the average?
-Some searching should reveal what you can expect to pay in utilities, and you can work backward from there to calculate your personal savings.
+Some searching should reveal what you can expect to pay in utilities and you can work backward from there to calculate your personal savings.
+As a start, the average home in Columbus uses 1500 ccf annually, and 66% of Ohio homes use natural gas as a heating source.

 - How efficient (or inefficient) is my current furnace?
 The difference between modern and older equipment can’t be overstated.
 In some cases, you can be looking at savings well above 50%, which means the math above would look even better for a new system.